ARC-2018/Curt-RoboND-Kinematics-Project/writeup.md

 My file can be found in my repository here: [IK_server.py](https://github.com/curtwelch/RoboND-Kinematics-Project/blob/master/kuka_arm/scripts/IK_server.py)

-As submitted the code is configured to run as an IK server, but it includes a good bit of addition test and and debug features that are either commented out or turned off.
+As submitted the code is configured to run as an IK server, but it includes a good bit of additional test and and debug features that are either commented out or turned off.

 The Kinematics code for the arm was all moved into a class called Kuka_KR210.
 The early version of the code used sympy as per the examples in the lessons, but I got tired of debugging code that was running so slow so I rewrote all the math to use numpy and that made it run about 300 times faster.
 The sympy version of the transformation code is still to be found in the `getT_sympy()` method which was also used above to produce the symbolic versions of the Transform tables for this write-up.
 But the bulk of the rest of the code is all based on numpy.